Consumer edition active

 To confirm the diagnosis, doctors may do a lung biopsy with use of a thoracoscope.

 Blood tests cannot confirm the diagnosis but are done as part of the search for other disorders that may cause a similar pattern of inflammation and scarring.
-For example, doctors do blood tests to screen for certain autoimmune disorders.
+For example, doctors do blood tests to look for certain autoimmune disorders.

 Treatment of Idiopathic Pulmonary Fibrosis